Cooper Mountain Nature Park: Features

 Cooper Mountain Nature Park is located on the south side of the 774 ft tall Cooper Mountain in eastern Washington County.
 The mountain, contrary to popular belief, is not a former volcano, but was formed due to basalt flows in the Tualatin Valley.
 The park's natural areas include groves of oak trees, wetlands, prairie, ponds, and forested areas.
 Metro owns the park, but will pay Tualatin Hills Parks and Recreation about $600,000 to maintain the park over a ten-year contract.
 The 231 acre natural area is surrounded by agricultural lands to the south and urban development on the north.
 Cooper Mountain is between Oregon Route 10 and Oregon Route 210 south of Beaverton.

 Amenities at the park include gardens, a nature center building, parking, bike racks, a children's playground, and 3.5 mi of gravel trails.
 The nature center, called the Nature House, is used for educational programs and includes rest rooms, plus it is partly powered by solar panels.
 Birds at the park include the red-tailed hawk, great horned owl, bald eagle, western bluebird, several sparrow species, and the olive-sided flycatcher.
 Other animal species in the park include the northern red-legged frog, western gray squirrel, northern alligator lizard, and the rubber boa.
-Plant life includes Delphinium leucophaeum, Oregon sunshine, meadow checkermallow, and western columbine.
+Plant life includes Oregon sunshine, meadow checkermallow, western columbine, and the endangered pale larkspur.